pdfminer/pdfminer.six/docs/source/howto/acro_forms.rst

 Before you start, make sure you have :ref:`installed pdfminer.six<install>`.

 The second thing you need is a PDF with AcroForms (as found in PDF files with fillable forms or multiple choices).
+There are some examples of these in the GitHub repository under `samples/acroform`.

 Only AcroForm interactive forms are supported, XFA forms are not supported.